xianchaoxiu/GoPrune/README.md

 # GoPrune

-The code in this toolbox implements "GoPrune: Accelerated Structured Pruning with L2,p-Norm Optimization".
+The code in this toolbox implements "GoPrune: Accelerated Structured Pruning with L2,p-Norm Optimization" by <i>L. Xu, X. Xiu</i>.

 ### Testing